 Documentation

-A long-form worked example that starts with solverforge-cli and carries one concrete hospital scheduling app through to the current public surface
+A long-form worked example that starts with solverforge-cli and carries one concrete hospital scheduling app through retained jobs, constraints, and browser updates

 SolverForge Hospital Use Case